Arch Street Meeting House

 Meeting houses carry the Quaker ideals of simplicity, plainness, and equality; Arch Street Meeting House is no exception.
 The Quaker building tradition is reflected in the simple yet high-quality materials and notable craftsmanship used in construction.
 Known for their utilitarian design and minimal detail or ornamentation, meeting houses typically blend into the environment by using local materials and construction practices.

-The Arch Street Meeting House was designed in 1803-04 by Quaker master-builder Owen Biddle Jr. The meeting house is an example of the Georgian architectural style and it incorporates a simple or plain Quaker design.
+The Arch Street Meeting House was designed in 1803-04 by Quaker master builder Owen Biddle Jr. The meeting house is an example of the Georgian architectural style and it incorporates a simple or plain Quaker design.
 As seen in his original drawings, Owen Biddle planned Arch Street to be three main rooms but they weren’t all built at once.
 The East Room and central meeting space were built in 1804 and the West Room followed in 1811.

 Historic Arch Street Meeting House and Burial Ground recognize that the land on which the meetinghouse and burial ground sits is within the Lenape or Delaware Homeland.
 As such, the Arch Street Meeting House Preservation Trust (ASMHPT), which operates the meeting house and grounds as a historic site on behalf of the Philadelphia Yearly Meeting of the Religious Society of Friends, acknowledges this fact and will, to the best of its ability, share this story with visitors to the site.